cwhitman/neural-network-intrusion-detection/traffic-samples/normal-traffic-sample/README.md

 Simulated normal traffic.
 Traffic was simulated using [Distributed Internet Traffic Generator](http://www.grid.unina.it/software/ITG/)(D-ITG).
 For now, only simple single traffic simulations were carried out one at a time.
 In the future, simultaneous, advanced simulations can be carried out at once using
 D-ITG's script function.
-Traffic was captured using tcpdump with the command `tcpdump -n -nn -i any -w capture_file`.
+Traffic was captured using tcpdump with the command `tcpdump -i any -w capture_file`.

 ## File Description